troyfigiel/monorepo/README.md

 Be aware, a lot of code has been copy-pasted and works for my specific case.

-- Finish Bash config
-- Symlink a gitconfig in projects/work so I do not accidentally commit with the wrong email
-- Use NetworkManager to manager my VPN connections
 - Set up browserpass
-- Set up a Nix color scheme
+- Set up a consistent Nix color scheme using nix-colors
 - Add icons to Polybar
 - Save a predefined set of i3 window layouts
 - The Nitrokey app icon should appear in the bottom bar upon startup
 - Change my cursor theme
 - betterscreenlock automatically locks after 10 mins, even when a video is playing
-- Set up impermance module.
-Can I use this together with Syncthing somehow?
+- Can I use the impermanence module together with Syncthing somehow?
 - copying Nix store / Look into Peerix / Cachix
 - Can I add my bluetooth connection to NetworkManager?